Hrithik7869/Ecommerce/README.md

 - Expressjs
 - Mongodb

-### Continued development

-**Note: This E-commerce is not fully functional yet, I was just able to finish the atlas searches for now.
-I'll be adding other features later on...**

 ### Useful resources

 - [MongoDB Atlas search docs](https://docs.atlas.mongodb.com/) - This helped me implement the atlas searches.
 I really liked the search pattern and will use it going forward.